nazmulsisil/css-tokens/README.md

+# Static Assets

-# This repository hosts the CSS token that are used across the Agosh applications
+This repository hosts the static assets, e.g. CSS tokens that are used across the Agosh applications

 ## How to use these static assets from an application

-In the head tag the asset can be linked, e.g.
+In the head tag the asset can be linked, e.g. in this case the CSS tokens,

 ```
 <link rel="stylesheet" href="https://fe-static.agosh.com/tokens/main.css">